COVID-19 tests may yield false negative if used too early on infected people2 min read . Updated: 11 Jun 2020, 11:45 AM IST

-According to the researchers, the test performed best eight days after infection, which on average is three days after symptom onset
+- According to researchers, test performed best 8 days after infection, which on average is three days after symptom onset